-Alumni News is based on input from PhD, or BA, graduates who contact the department, or stay in touch.
-We would love to hear from our graduates!
-Please email Heidi Welch with news.
-The information below is updated once a year during the summer. updated May 24, 2016.
+Alumni News is based on input from PhD or BA graduates who contact the department, or stay in touch.
+The information below is updated once a year during the summer. last updated June 18, 2019

-Caree Banton (PhD, 2013) Assistant Professor of History and African and African American studies at the University of Arkansas, has received the 2015 Lapidus Center Fellowship.
+Caree Banton (PhD, 2013) Assistant Professor of History and African and African American studies at the University of Arkansas, has received the 2016 Lapidus Center Fellowship.
 She will use the fellowship to write and research her forthcoming book, More Auspicious Shores: Post-Emancipation Barbadian Emigrants in Pursuit of Freedom, Citizenship, and Nationhood in Liberia, 1834-1912.
+Caree discusses her project on a podcast at the Lapidus Center for the Historical Analysis of Transatlantic Slavery.
 Also, the J. William Fulbright College of Arts and Sciences at the University of Arkansas has selected Banton for the 2015 OMNI Center for Peace, Justice and Ecology endowed Faculty Award.

 Nicholas M. Beasley (PhD, 2006) The Reverend Nicholas Beasley is Rector of the Church of the Resurrection Episcopal, in Greenwood, South Carolina.
 His book, Christian Ritual and the Creation of British Slave Societies 1650-1780, was published by the University of Georgia Press in 2009.
 More recently, he has published book reviews in Anglican and Episcopal History and Material Religion: The Journal of Objects, Art and Belief.
 Dr. Beasley taught history courses in the European Studies summer program at University of the South in 2008 and 2009.